The Ultimate Guide to Getting a Bartending Job in Hawaii

 1. Valid Government-issued Photo ID (Driver’s License, Military ID, State ID Card, US Passport)

-4. $10 for processing fee
+4. $10 processing fee

 5. Copy of your Server Training Certificate of Completion